-The Brain Conferences establish a series of high-level meetings on neuroscience in Europe and are organised by FENS in partnership with The Brain Prize in two different venues in Denmark.
+The Brain Conferences establish a series of high-level meetings on neuroscience in Europe and are organised by FENS in partnership with The Brain Prize at Rungstedgaard (North of Copenhagen, Denmark).

 Rungstedgaard was built in 1917 and was originally the residence of Laura Dinesen, the widow of Jens Kraft Dinesen, the heir to Kragerup Manor.
 The manor house had its days of glory in the 1920s when Laura Dinesen married the painter, Peter Hougaard, and the family entertained many of the leading lights of society.
 The family owned Rungstedgaard until 1965 when the Danish College of Insurance, known today as the Insurance Academy, took over the manor and developed it into a conference centre.